ansible/ansible/docs/docsite/rst/scenario_guides/ovirt_scenarios/oVirt_intro.rst

-.. _RHV_ansible_intro:
+.. _oVirt_ansible_intro:

 **********************************
-Introduction to Ansible for RHV
+Introduction to Ansible for oVirt
 **********************************

 .. contents::